 Right before then, but after I finished posting the series, Ninety One released the single “Taboo,” a collaboration with the comedy-collective-turned-hip-hop-collective Irina Kairatovna.
 “Taboo” contained the strongest political statements in a Ninety One song to date (they never released an official translation; translator Didi posted an English translation to her Instagram).
 Olzhas Auyezov, a Reuters journalist, wrote a piece for Reuters giving Ninety One credit for including political lyrics; on Twitter I tried to provide some context, since IK has been busy releasing some pointedly political work recently on their own time.
 If you want to know more about IK, Russian interviewer / journalist / YouTuber / all-around treasure Yuri Dud conducted an interview with IK in early 2021, and it is not only fantastic (and almost two hours long!) but English-subtitled.

-On 26 December 21, Ninety One and Orda (the group of their boss, Yerbolat Bedelkhan) staged a concert at Almaty Arena, and Irina Kairatovna made an appearance to perform “Taboo” live.
+On 26 December 21, Ninety One and Orda (the group of their then-boss, Yerbolat Bedelkhan) staged a concert at Almaty Arena, and Irina Kairatovna made an appearance to perform “Taboo” live.
 It’s fun footage, all hugging and enjoyment of performance onstage.
-As I write this that was only two and a half weeks later things went horribly wrong in Kazakhstan, Almaty especially, and while things seem to have settled down (I observe, at a distance) it’s still not entirely clear why the protests turned as violent as they did, or what’s to prevent things from going haywire again.
-In general my two favorite sources for ongoing Kazakhstan news are Eurasianet and Radio Free Europe/Radio Liberty (but note that it is primarily American-government sponsored), Eurasianet, and The Diplomat.
+And then two and a half weeks later things went horribly wrong in Kazakhstan, Almaty especially, and while things seem to have settled down (I observe, at a distance) it’s still not entirely clear why the protests turned as violent as they did, or what’s to prevent things from going haywire again.
+In general my go-to sources for news about Kazakhstan are Radio Free Europe / Radio Liberty (but note that it is primarily American-government sponsored), Eurasianet, and The Diplomat.

 As I published each essay in the series I included a Twitter thread that included context, additional links, and the occasional rant on my part.
 If you get intrigued by a source and want to know if that source is on Twitter, this is the fastest way to find out.
 (In general I’m not much of a Twitter user, though if you DM me I’ll see it.)